 The "magic trick" involves working out what is required and what you can lose.
-Different people may have opposing views on what they may consider what's essential compared to what is viewed as unnecessary babble, ramble, prattle.
+Different people may have opposing views on what they may consider is essential compared to what is viewed as unnecessary babble, ramble, prattle.

 With more practice, when working on a publication or speech script, you can learn to save time and effort by not creating your own verbose heap that requires cutting later.